- To provide opportunities to integrate listening, speaking, reading, viewing and writing into the language learning process

 - Sing to the Dawn

-We have a unique, in-house Oracy Programme which aims to develop our students’ listening and speaking skills.
+Our Oracy Programme aims to develop our students’ listening and speaking skills.
 Students are given varied platforms to give oral presentations to a range of audience.
-Some of the modules covered in this programme include Choral Reading, Storytelling, Poetry Recitation, Readers’ Theatre, Jazz Chants and One Liners.
+Some of the activities covered in this programme include Book Reviews, Readers’ Theatre, One-minute Oral Presentations and Productive Talk using Let’s Talk cards.

-This enrichment programme aims to develop the confidence and persuasive skills in the oral communication skills of the verbally talented students.
+This Co-Curricular Activity aims to develop the confidence and persuasive skills in the oral communication skills of the verbally talented students.
 It also aims to develop research and critical thinking skills through the rigour of preparation involved in formal debating.
 Selected students are given training and opportunities to participate in competitions.